New York Recording Connection Reviews

 Work with the leading professionals in your industry.

 “My mentor and I went over the basics of Pro Tools, how to start a session, as well as the difference between audio files, file backups, adding new tracks, setting inputs and outputs and basic recording techniques.
-I think it was a great decision to join the Recording Connection and work as an apprentice (extern) for my mentors’ studio.
+I think it was a great decision to join the Recording Connection and work as an extern for my mentors’ studio.
 I definitely have gotten a strong understanding now how the studio functions, and starting to get familiar with how Pro Tools works.”

 — Ben Wiener, New York, New York